7eet/JavaScript/README.md

  - map.delete(key) - remove the value by the key
  - map.clear() - removes everything from map
  - map.size - returns the size of map

+## Set
+_It is a collection of values, where each value may occur only once._

+_Methods and properties are:_<br>
+ - new Set(iterable) - creates the set, and if an iterable objecct is provided (usually an array), copies values from it into set.
+ - set.add(value) - adds the value, and return it.
+ - set.delete(value) - remove the value and return true if exists, otherwise false.
+ - set.has(value) - return true if exist.
+ - set.clear() - removes everything.
+ - set.size - return the size of set.